W Sagittarii

-W Sagittarii (W Sgr, Gamma-1 Sagittarii (γ¹ Sgr)) is a multiple star system star in the constellation Sagittarius, and a Cepheid variable star.
+W Sagittarii (W Sgr, Gamma1 Sagittarii (γ1 Sgr)) is a multiple star system star in the constellation Sagittarius, and a Cepheid variable star.

 W Sagittarii is an optical line-of-sight companion nearly a degree from the much brighter γ2 Sgr (Al Nasl) which marks the nozzle or spout of the teapot asterism.

 System

 W Sgr is listed as component A of a multiple star system catalogued as ADS 11029 and WDS J18050-2935.
 Components B and C are at 33" and 46" respectively and both are 13th magnitude.
 They are purely optical companions, not physically associated with W Sgr.